perladvent/perldotcom/content/article/_pub_2003_07_29_exegesis6.md

 a single argument of the correct type.

-So, if we want `&part` to handle raw lists as data, we need to tell the `@data` parameter to take whatever it finds â array or list â and flatten everything down to a list.
+So, if we want `&part` to handle raw lists as data, we need to tell the `@data` parameter to take whatever it finds — array or list — and flatten everything down to a list.
 That's what the asterisk on `*@data` does.